jethroflanagan/amd-in-a-box/README.md

 # AMD in a Box v0.1

 ## Why does this exist?
-AMD is great for serious JS development but RequireJS has a big issue that makes it especially difficult to debug large scale JS apps.
+AMD is great for JS development but RequireJS has an issue that makes it especially difficult to debug large scale JS apps.

 File dependancies/includes are written in string form which makes it impossible to error check using front-end JavaScript.